The Holy Grail of Golf - How To Create Lag in the Golf Swing

 rt-arm-impact.jpg

-On my website, I go more in depth on this drill and talk about how to do it with the left hand as well as the full sequence to teach you how to carry this over successfully from the impact bag to actually hitting balls full speed with both hands.
-But for now, we’ll just focus on the right hand and what it looks like with both hands on the golf club.
+On my website, I go more in depth on this drill and talk about how to do it with the lead hand as well as the full sequence to teach you how to carry this over successfully from the impact bag to actually hitting balls full speed with both hands.
+But for now, we’ll just focus on the trail hand and what it looks like with both hands on the golf club.
+If you want to take your training further, the GOAT Drill system provides structured, rep-based feedback so you can build these patterns into muscle memory.

 Become a Lag Monster!

 Progressing to doing the drill with both hands produces truly remarkable results.
-By maintaining the feeling of what you just learned with your right hand only, and working through the rest of the sequence from my website, I’ve produced lag that any golfer would kill to have in only a few minutes.
+By maintaining the feeling of what you just learned with your trail hand only, and working through the rest of the sequence from my website, I’ve produced lag that any golfer would kill to have in only a few minutes.
+Elite players consistently demonstrate this exact pattern at the top of the swing — effortless-looking power built on proper wrist mechanics and a sequenced downswing.

 lag-both-hands.jpg

-In the above sequence, you can see that from the top of the swing where I’m exaggerating not setting my right wrist nor fully folding my right arm.
-Then, during the change of direction, I’ve allowed my wrist to fully set and increased the flexion in my right arm to create some serious RotarySwing Tour lag!
-It is critical that you get this lag increase during the change of direction like I’ve done here.
+In the above sequence, you can see that from the top of the swing where I’m exaggerating not setting my trail wrist nor fully folding my trail arm.
+Then, during the change of direction, I’ve allowed my wrist to fully set and increased the flexion in my trail arm to create some serious RotarySwing Tour lag!
+It is critical that you get this lag increase during the transition like I’ve done here.
 This is when it matters most!

-Now, let’s look at the full sequence of increasing lag and the unleashing it into impact.
+Now, let’s look at the full sequence of increasing lag and then unleashing it into impact.

 rotary-swing-lag-sequence.jpg